 - Acquire actual print and multimedia pieces for your portfolio, many of which are produced in quantities ranging from 1,000 to 30,000 and mailed to students, alumni, donors, and the greater CCA community

-- Enjoy personal instruction from a faculty member, full-time staff, and a full-time editor in a small class of just eight to 10 students
+- Enjoy personal instruction from a faculty member and full-time staff in a small class of just 7 to 8 students

 - Make a real impact by promoting the college's programs, events, and initiatives